 Federation by design

 Neurons are federated.
-In Neuro-Foundation documentation, that means the system is split into domains that can cooperate across domain boundaries instead of relying on one central operator.
+The system is split into domains that can cooperate across domain boundaries instead of relying on one central operator.
 Each domain controls its own environment, but can still interoperate with other domains in a standardized way.More than messaging

 The Neuron is more than a messaging broker.
 It is the platform runtime for:- Federated communication